Four Lectures on Analytic Solutions in Open String Field Theory: Lecture 1: Open string field theory

-and we have a matrix.
+we have a matrix.
+This is often referred to as the {\it half string}, or {\it split string} representation of the Schrodinger functional \cite{half,split}.
 The associative product of string fields may then be defined

+In words, one equates the right half curve in $A$ with the left half curve in $B$ and sums over the common half curve to derive $AB$.
 This is a functional integral version of a matrix product.
-In words, you identify the right half curve in $A$ with the left half curve in $B$ and sum over the common half curve to derive $AB$.
 In a similar way, we can define the trace operation

-This is quite formal and we have not even accounted for ghosts.
-We will give a more robust definition in a moment.
+So far this is schematic.
+To make it concrete, we would need to account for ghosts and learn how to precisely evaluate the functional integrals.
+We will not try to develop the theory in this direction.
+Instead, our strategy will be to rephrase things so that all basic operations of the theory are given by routine evaluation of BCFT correlation functions.
+It should also be mentioned that the split string representation is not a completely correct description of the string field, since the Hilbert space of curves does not decompose into a tensor product of Hilbert spaces of half curves~\cite{fresh}.
+Essentially, the left and right halves cannot be regarded as independent ``matrix indices" since they must tie together smoothly at the midpoint.
+We will not need to deal with this problem since we do not develop the half string representation in detail.

 The product and trace together define a cubic vertex $\Tr[\Psi^3]$.
 In Feynman diagrams, the cubic vertex can be visualized as a process where three incoming strings collide and join along their halves.
-Since the action is cubic, gluing propagators together with this vertex generates all Feynman diagrams needed to compute open string amplitudes.
-Proving that these correspond to the ``correct" amplitudes---as integrals of forms over the moduli spaces of Riemann surfaces---is not completely straightforward.
-The result, however, is not surprising since we have a gauge invariant action, and therefore a consistent theory of interacting open strings.
-It seems unlikely that this could be different from the conventional string theory.
+Since the action is cubic, gluing propagators together with this vertex generates all Feynman diagrams needed to compute tree level open string amplitudes.
+It is not obvious that these diagrams lead to open string amplitudes in the conventional form as integrals of the appropriate measure over the moduli spaces of disks with boundary punctures.
+We will not prove that this is the case, but it turns out to be true.
+The result is not surprising since Witten's theory gives consistent interactions to open strings, by virtue of the fact that the framework is gauge invariant.
+It is hard to imagine that open strings can consistently interact in any other way than in the conventional string theory.

-Note that, at the quantum level, open string Feynman diagrams will produce closed strings as intermediate states.
-This can be seen, for example, in the non-planar 1-loop 2-point function.
-The
+What is more surprising is that loop diagrams in Witten's open string field theory continue to implement the correct integration over the moduli spaces of higher genus Riemann surfaces~\cite{Zwiebach_Witten}.
+In higher genus amplitudes, closed string states must appear in handles, which suggests we